goat-community/goat-docs/docs/toolbox/data_management/join.md

 import thematicIcon from "/img/toolbox/data_management/join/toolbox.webp";

-# Join
+# Join & Group

-The **Join** tool is used to append attributes from one layer to another using a matching attribute on both layers.
+Append and group fields from one layer to another using a matching field on both layers.

 ## 1. Explanation